 The Alliance for Opportunity and Development (AOD) is a 501(c)(3), Christian, non-profit organization established in January 2012.
-Our mission is to provide education and training opportunities for low-income families that reduce poverty and transform communities.
-We currently serve the greater Huntsville, Alabama area as well as students in Aberdeen, Mississippi.
+Our mission is to provide education and training opportunities for low-income families that reduce poverty.
+We currently serve the greater Huntsville, Alabama community as well as students in Aberdeen, Mississippi.
 AOD has four flagship programs:

 "Learn and Earn" scholarships provide low-income adults the opportunity to learn new skills in vocational/technical training programs and then earn their way out of poverty.

 "Imagination and Aspiration" scholarships provide science and technology summer camp experiences to children from low-income families.

 The annual AOD Community Career Fair targets jobseekers without degrees and connects them with local employers, educational institutions, and nonprofits.